Frequently Asked Questions:

 Q Do you provide groundschool courses so I can complete my exams?

-A Yes, we offer extensive one to one or group evening classes.
+A Yes, we offer extensive one to one or group evening classes which prove very popular.

 Q Where can I get my flight school equipment?

-A Here at Mainair we can provide you with everything you need from pencils to GPS's & headsets.
+A We can provide you with everything you need from pencils to GPS's & headsets.
 Let us know your requirements and we will be happy to quote.
 We also do NPPL starter packs.

 Q What type of aircraft do you have?